MSBradshaw/SeeNV/README.md

 <p align="center"><img src="https://github.com/MSBradshaw/CNViz/blob/main/Logo.png?raw=true" width="80%"/></p>

+CNViz is still being developed.
+It is can be download and used but is by no means exaustively tested.

+Find a bug?
+Create an [issue](https://github.com/MSBradshaw/CNViz/issues)!

+Have a feature idea?
+Create an [issue](https://github.com/MSBradshaw/CNViz/issues)!

 CNViz provides comprehensive yet easy to digest visualizations for each call in a sample and depicts relevant statistics comparing a sample to a cohort of other samples.
 It is known that the accuracy and reliability of CNV calls increases when using multiple callers and parameter sets, for this reason CNViz also provides a way to visualize multiple callers or bin sizes simultaneously — a feature not known to exist in other tools.
 Combined with the tool [PlotCritic](https://github.com/jbelyeu/PlotCritic), we found that a clinician can accurately filter through roughly 200 calls in 20 minutes, or just 6 seconds per call on average.